Two hours by plane yet a world away, Out UK’s Adrian Gillan lands on the palmed

 When your toes start to tap, walk five minutes due north to The New Can Can on rue

 Sénac just off la Canebière.
-Can Can holds the queer clubbing court Thus - Sun from
+Can Can holds the queer clubbing court, Thurs - Sun from

 around 11pm to dawn.
-On Friday it's free before midnight, whilst a 13 euro entry
+On Friday it's free before midnight, and on Saturday it attracts a

 and a small stage where timeless chicken bop.
 A warren of dark-rooms below draws